programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Adding Jar Selection

 Next we want to add an event listener, to be able to select a jar and change the information panel.
+As with the WindowResize event listener in part 1, this listener gets the event (in this case 'click'), and a function we will define.
+Input events pass event information to their function, some of which is dependent on the type of event.
+The 'click' event passes an object (commonly called 'event') that contains the mouse cursor's coordinates relative to the viewport/window.
+To determine what jar in 3D space is being targeted by the user's mouse in 2D space, three.js uses raycasting.
+The three.js raycaster 'sends' a 'ray' from the camera position to a pointer whose 2D position is calculated from the click event's information.
+The raycaster has an 'intersectObjects' method that returns an array of the 3D objects that the cast ray has hit.
+This array is ordered by distance to the camera so the first in the array will be the nearest object.
+We also tell the method what objects can be intersected  and here we will specify, children of the jars group.
+This is reason we made the group.

 After:

 ```
-	// Variables
+	// Variable declaration and setting
 ```

 add:

 ```
-	let raycasterM, pointer, selectedTorus; // for mouse controls
+	let raycasterM, pointer, selectedObj; // for mouse controls
 ```

 Within the init function definition, after: